ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 ### 8.3 Procedure

 There should be a record of who attended the meeting.
-There should be a brief record of discussions that occurred.
-This should be attached to the patients timeline.
+There should be a brief record of discussions that occurred, and this should be attached to the patient's timeline.
 A record of the consensus view should be kept along with any reservations raised.
-Ther should be a record of the reasons for declining a patient.
+There should be a record of the reasons for declining a patient.

-If the patient is deemed suitable for listing then the NHSBT pre registration data needs to be collected and the following done:
+If the patient is deemed suitable for listing then the NHSBT pre-registration data needs to be collected and the following done:

-- Complete the form so the patient is registerd with NHSBT
+- Complete the form so the patient is registered with NHSBT
 - Send the form to the H&I lab for tissue type information to be added prior to being sent off

-- Paper form is faxed to NHSBT at the time of registration
+Paper form is faxed to NHSBT at the time of registration

-We are currently focusing on the requirements for renal transplant but it is worth noting that ther are some differences between each programme as to the criteria to go on the waiting list.
+We are currently focusing on the requirements for renal transplant but it is worth noting that there are some differences between each programme as to the criteria to go on the waiting list.

 ### 8.4 Information generated and stored

 The following data artefacts should be generated by the listing meeting:

 - Listing MDT Summary and Transplant Plan
   - Date
   - Present
   - Issues Discussed/concerns raised
+  - Outcomes/Actions
   - Consultant Sign off
 - Letter to patient
 - Letter to GP/referring clinician
 - NHSBT form